Provision Your Module

 $ java -jar <path-to>/ackmoduleutility.jar provision -p <serial-port> --provisionconfigfile <path-to>/ProvisioningInfo.conf

-1. If the module is already provisioned as a product, you'll see a message like `The module is already provisioned as product AZCQX0BWIKW8F.
+The module is already provisioned as product AZCQX0BWIKW8F.
 Reprovision?
-Y/N`.
-In this case, choose ***Y** to reprovision the module.
+Y/N. In this case, choose Y to reprovision the module.

-An LWA sign in page will open in your web browser.
-Sign in to your Amazon developer account, and select Allow to grant the Alexa Connect Kit Device Provisioner permission to read ACK device certificates.Warning: If you have multiple Amazon developer accounts, be sure to sign in with the account credentials that are associated with your ACK virtual product.
+An LWA sign in page opens in your web browser.
+Sign in to your Amazon developer account, and select Allow to grant the Alexa Connect Kit Device Provisioner permission to read ACK device certificates.Important: If you have multiple Amazon developer accounts, be sure to sign in with the account credentials that are associated with your ACK virtual product.

 When the provisioning process is successful, you'll see a